Windows Installation

 Silent installation (Windows advanced)

-Magnus Box allows you to install and configure the software silently, by running install.exe /CONFIGURE=user:password via your remote management software.
+Magnus Box allows you to install and configure the software silently, by running the following example via your remote management software.
 Silent installations must be started by running from the installer directory.
+Incorrect quotations may result in errors.

 Service account